pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ## Using Registry Rebuild on Pantheon

 Sometimes, Drupal's list of PHP classes and files gets corrupted or out-of-date, typically when moving code.
 If clearing the cache doesn't resolve the issue due to a required class during bootstrap, the registry may need to be rebuilt.
-To facilitate this, Pantheon has installed [registry\_rebuild](https://drupal.org/project/registry_rebuild) as an available drush command on every site - do not attempt to install the module on your site.
-This command is provided as-is, without warranty, your mileage may vary, make a backup first, and so forth.
+To facilitate this, Pantheon has installed [registry\_rebuild](https://drupal.org/project/registry_rebuild) as an available drush command on every site.
+Do not attempt to install the module on your site.
+This command is provided as-is, without warranty, so make a backup first.

-To rebuild the registry of a given site, create a backup from your dashboard, then:
+To rebuild the registry of a site, create a backup from your Dashboard, then:

     drush @pantheon.SITENAME.ENV rr